srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

     }
     ```

-    This very short program simply writes "Hello World!" to the command line.
-The key parts to this file are the following:
+    This program simply writes "Hello World!" to the command line window.
+Even though there isn't much code here, there are still some things worth noting:

-    * The `using` area - typically the top of the source file lists the namespaces the code is **using**.
-Here, the code specifies that it is `using System;`.
-This means that when we are entering code that is contained within the **System** namespace, we can omit **System** from the code.
-To make sense of that, it helps to know that the `Console` class we are using to write a line is within the **System** namespace - without specifying `using System;` we would have to write the console line as:
+    * The `using` area - the source file lists the namespaces that the code is **using** (this is typically done at the top of the file as it is here).
+In this example, the code specifies that it is using `System`.
+This means that when your code uses a component that's contained within the **System** namespace, you don't have to explicitly list the word **System** within that code line.
+For example, in the code above, the `Console` class is used to write "Hello World!".
+The `Console` class is part of the **System** namespace, but you didn't have to include the word `System` when you used `Console`.
+The benefit of this becomes more apparent when you consider that some namespaces are nested quite deeply (five or more levels is common).
+Once again referring to the code above, if you didn't specify `using System;`, you would have to write the console line as:

         ```csharp
         System.Console.WriteLine("Hello World!");
         ```

-    * The `namespace` area - this specifies that the classes contained with the `{ }` that follows the namespace are part of that namespace.
-So, similar how **Console** is part of the **System** namespace, in the example above, the **Program** class is part of the **CaveSensor** namespace and its full name is **CaveSensor.Program**.
+    * The `namespace` area - this specifies that the classes contained with the `{ }` that follow the namespace are part of that namespace.
+So, similar to how **Console** is part of the **System** namespace, in the example above, the **Program** class is part of the **CaveSensor** namespace, and its full name is **CaveSensor.Program**.

     * The `class` area - this defines the contents of the **Program** class.
-You may have more than one class within a single source file
+You can have more than one class within a single source file

-    > **Note**: It is more typical that you separate the classes into a single class per source file, especially in larger projects.
-However, in these labs, we have chosen to have multiple classes per file in order to simplify the navigation instructions.
+    > **Note**: Developers will typically separate classes into their own source file (a single class per source file), especially in larger projects.
+However, in the labs for this course, you will be including multiple classes per file.
+This will help to simplify the lab instructions and does not imply best practice.

-1. To compile and run the application, on the Visual Studio Code **View** menu, click **Terminal**.
+1. On the Visual Studio Code **View** menu, click **Terminal**.

     This will open the integrated Terminal at the bottom of the Visual Studio Code window.
+You will be using the Terminal window to compile and run your console application.

-1. At the Terminal command prompt, ensure that the current directory path is set to the `CaveDevice` folder.
+1. In the Terminal pane, ensure that the current directory path is set to the `CaveDevice` folder.

+    The Terminal command prompt includes the current directory path.
+The commands that you enter are run at the current location, so be sure that you are located in the `CaveDevice` folder.

 1. To build and run the **CaveDevice** project, enter the following command: